PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   axis semantics, version, and ONNX provenance are reset to the same defaults as a fresh `OperatorIR`; all four private producers are then removed in one batch compaction.
+- The MUL-square fold's semantic owner is model-neutral; only the compatibility wrapper and historical stats key retain `yolo` naming.
+The self-square must use the identical tensor name in both MUL slots, while constant side inputs at the pre/anchor/scale MULs remain commutative.
+Fused data is calculated in float32, checked finite, cast back to anchor dtype, and receives cloned anchor quantization.
+All three removable intermediates are now explicitly rejected when public before any tensor or edge mutation.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no